-While it's tempting to spend your summer partying with friends or just putting your feet up, you could do something a lot more useful with your time...
+While it's tempting to spend your summer with your feet up or partying non-stop, you could do something a lot more useful...

 - Summer camp

-Ideal if you want to spend most your summer getting paid to be a big kid running games for other kids!
-A summer camp looks great on your CV, pays good money and if you go abroad you'll come home with a cracking tan everyone will be jealous of - win win!
+If you want to spend most your summer getting paid to be a big kid and run games for other kids - this is for you!
+A summer camp looks great on your CV, pays good money and if you go abroad you'll come home with a cracking tan everyone will be jealous of.

-Whilst away from university, why not get an internship?
-They're ideal because you can get one for a couple of weeks, or a couple of months.
-It'll help you gain new skills and give you that important experience everyone keeps banging on about!
-Warning: most are unpaid.
+Whilst away from university, why not get yourself an internship?
+They're pretty flexible and you can get one for a couple of weeks or a couple of months.
+Warning: most are unpaid but will help you gain new skills and give you that all-important experience.

 - Working abroad

 If you want to get paid to spend the new few months in a hot country - listen up!
-You've got loads of options - holiday rep, bar work, DJ, child's entertainer and more.
+You've got loads of options including a holiday rep, bar work, DJing and children's entertainer.
 You'll meet other students doing the same as you too, so it's a great way to make some mates.

 No money?
 This is one of the best jobs for that.
-Your wage might not be amazing but if you offer service with a smile you'll make more than enough in tips!
+Your wage might not be amazing but if you offer service with a smile you'll make more than enough in tips.
 Then you have no excuse for going out with your mates on your days off, right?
-Well...

-Don't worry if you aren't going to a festival this year - if you work at one you get to watch the artists for FREE!
-Yeah, you might have to tidy up or work in a burger van but it's definitely worth it to have the chance to go to some of the big festivals.
+Don't worry if you aren't going to a festival this year because if you work at one you get to watch the artists for free.
+Yeah, you might have to adopt a hi-vis and a litter picker or work in a burger van but it's definitely worth it to have the chance to go to some of the biggest festivals this summer.

 - Charity work

-Is there a charity or good cause close to your heart?
-Then volunteer this summer.
+If you have a charity or good cause close to your hear then volunteer there this summer.
 Help those that need it and sit back to watch the good karma roll in.
-Having 'good samaritan' on your CV will look pretty good too!
+You'll go home with a great sense of pride every day and having 'good samaritan' on your CV will look pretty good too!

 - Bar work

-If you're a night owl then get a job behind a bar.
-Socialising around a bar will seem like second nature by now, so it won't even feel like work!
+If you're more of a night owl then get a job behind a bar.
+Socialising around a bar will seem like second nature by now so it won't even feel like work, right?
 Once you've had a job behind a bar, you can easily get a job in your university town next term.

-Shops are typically busier in summer so they need you!
-This is another job that's handy to have on your CV.
-Wages can be quite good too - well, good enough to fund your days/nights out anyway.
-Plus you'll get staff discount so choose wisely!
+Shops are busier in summer so you're more likely to get a job because they need you.
+Wages can be quite good too.
+Well, good enough to fund your days/nights out and get through summer.
+You might even get staff discount so choose wisely!